Itinerary

 Day 2: Grand Teton National Park—Scenic Float Trip

-Nothing quite prepares you for the drama of the Tetons that rear up in a row of pointed peaks from the floor of Jackson Hole.
-Protected forever in one of America’s most impressive national parks, the Tetons are emblems of the West’s grandeur.
-Grand Teton's wildlife is as magnificent as its mountains, and we may get to photograph elk, pronghorn antelope, mule deer, bison and eagles as we traverse the park today.
-This afternoon, water level permitting, float the placid Snake River beneath the Tetons’ jagged summits, with long lenses ready to capture moose, beavers, osprey, pelicans or even a black bear near the river’s edge.
-Nearly as appealing a subject as the wildlife are the historic barns and ranch cabins, backed by the summits dusted with fresh snow.
-In the early evening, we photograph the sunset over the iconic range.
+Nothing quite prepares you for the drama of the Tetons that rear up in a row of angular peaks from the valley floor.
+Protected forever in one of America’s most impressive national parks, the Tetons are emblems of the West’s grandeur, and the park’s wildlife is as magnificent as its mountains.
+Today’s focus is on wildlife photography as we look for elk, pronghorn antelope, mule deer, bison and eagles.
+This afternoon, water level permitting, float the placid Snake River beneath the Tetons’ jagged summits.
+In a shallow raft, we can capture moose, beavers, osprey, or even a black bear at eye level, for strong compositions.
+We’ll also explore Mormon Row where we capture the iconic T.A.
+Moulton Barn backed by the majestic Tetons—a quintessential shot for any western portfolio.
+The day concludes with golden light as we shoot the rugged landscape while the sun sets behind the iconic range.

 Day 3: Grand Teton National Park—Alpine Exploration

-Rise early for daybreak on the Tetons and capture sunrise shots as the sky transforms from pastel pink, purple and orange into the deep blue of day.
-Today is devoted to capturing mountain landscapes and images, and to searching for more of the region’s iconic wildlife.
-We’ll travel to some of the more photogenic areas of the park while on the lookout for elk, moose, eagles, bears and possibly even elusive wolves.
-After lunch we’ll take the Jackson Hole Mountain Resort tram up Rendezvous Peak, elevation 10,455 feet.
-As we rise 4,139 vertical feet, get a sense of the grand scope of this unique mountain range.
+Rise early for daybreak on the Tetons and capture the sunrise alpenglow.
+(Note: sunrise and sunset illuminate this grand landscape in dramatic and shifting light, depending on atmospheric conditions, and we have multiple early morning and evening shooting sessions to catch the poetic light as it transforms with vibrant colors.)
+Today is devoted to capturing mountain landscapes and images, and we focus on depth of field and proper exposure to craft images that tell the story of this landscape.
+As we travel to some of the park’s most photogenic areas, we’ll look for elk, moose, eagles, bears and possibly even elusive wolves.
+After lunch we’ll ride the Jackson Hole Mountain Resort tram up Rendezvous Peak, elevation 10,455 feet.
+As we rise 4,139 vertical feet, the grand scope of this unique mountain range comes into focus.
 Without foothills to ease the climb, the Tetons strike high in the sky and create their own unique ecosystem.
-From the tram dock we have the option of short and longer hikes to explore this rugged terrain, with plenty of time for photography.
-We’ll ride the tram back down to the base and take our time to photograph sunset over the range.
-Our overnight accommodations are at historic Jackson Lake Lodge, in full view of the peaks, and we often see moose along the marshy shoreline.
+From the tram dock we have the option of short and longer hikes to explore the mountaintop, with plenty of time for alpine photography.
+We’ll ride the tram back down to the base for another sunset shooting session on our way to historic Jackson Lake Lodge, where we spend the night in full view of the peaks and often see moose along the marshy shoreline.

 Day 4: Oxbow Bend / Yellowstone National Park—Old Faithful